polyrhythm-project/polyrhythm-maps/composers/README.md

 - Corpus Examples

 NOTES:
 - Date, City, and Country change based on birth vs. death data points.
-Other fields (nationality, corpus works, and corpus examples) uprovide the same metadata for each composer.
+Other fields (nationality, corpus works, and corpus examples) provide the same metadata for each composer.
 - Birth and death locations are given using two data points: City and Country.
 In cases where locations have changed name, both names are given, with the modern name given in parentheses.
 - Corpus Representation is available on the composers' page by number of works and number of examples (https://polyrhythm.humdrum.org/composers/).
-Please provide the number, with % of the whole corpus in parentheses (one decimal), e.g., 40 works (8.9%).
+The number of examples is given with % representation within the whole corpus in parentheses (one decimal), e.g., 40 works (8.9%).
 These will need to added to the csv/GeoJSON files.